House Fire Statistics and Facts to Know in 2026

 • Residential fires affected 344,600 American homes in 2023 (a 6% decrease since 2014), though fatalities increased to 2,890 (up 5%) while injuries dropped to 10,400 (down 8%).

-• Adults 85 and older are 3.4 times more likely to die in fires than average, while children 5 to 9 have 70% lower injury rates.
+• Adults 85 and older are 3.4 times more likely to die in fires than the average, while children 5 to 9 have 70% lower injury rates.
 Males account for 60% of all injuries.

-• Property damage reached $11.2 billion in 2023, marking a 27% increase since 2014.
+• Property damage reached $11.2 billion in 2023, up 27% from 2014.

 • Standard homeowners insurance covers fire damage to structures, belongings and temporary housing expenses, though filing a claim increases premiums 20% to 35% for three to seven years.